Rosen's Brigade: Reception

 A 1984 review in Video Games magazine concluded, "Although Rosen's Brigade isn't going to be an earthshaker, it's a fun game with rapidly increasing difficulty levels.
 And it is rather habit forming."
-Doug Stead, writing for ROM magazine, was enthusiastic about the controls and explosion effects, but found the scoring to be unbalanced.
-He wrote:
+Doug Stead, writing for ROM magazine, was enthusiastic about the controls and explosion effects, but didn't like that all enemies give the same number of points, regardless of how difficult they are to kill.

-I felt the scoring should be different for the battleships, parachuters, and planes because each of these are quite easy to destroy.
-The helicopters and tanks are much more difficult but are given about the same points for destroying them.

 He also experienced some technical problems, such as the game slowing down and even locking up after a while.